• Skip to primary navigation

 As you can see, this recipe calls for the use of a food processor to whip the butter, puffing it up with air and creamy milk.
 But you can just as well use a blender, as long as it’s high-powered.
 You’ll also need to keep an eye on the texture more closely, scraping the inside of the blender every now and then to make sure it stays consistent.
 The stiffer it is, the more milk you’ll need to add, so pay attention and keep your milk handy just in case.

-Creamy homemade butter in a white ramekin, perfect for healthy recipes and keto diets, served on a white marble surface with a bread basket in the background.
+Whipped butter in a white ramekin, served on a marble surface with bread in the background.

 How do I store leftovers?